With abortion in jeopardy, minority women have most to lose

 Regardless of what legislators say, Torres insisted, the intent is to target women of color, to control their bodies: “They know who these restrictions are going to affect.
 They know that, but they don’t care.”

-But Andy Gipson, a former member of the Mississippi Legislature who is now the state’s agriculture and commerce commissioner, said race had nothing to do with passage of Mississippi’s law against abortion after the 15th week.
-That law is the one now before the Supreme Court in a direct challenge to Roe v.
-Wade.
+But Andy Gipson, a former member of the Mississippi Legislature who is now the state’s agriculture and commerce commissioner, said race had nothing to do with passage of Mississippi’s law against abortion after the 15th week, which is now before the Supreme Court.

-Gipson, a Baptist minister who is white, said he believes all people are created in the image of God and have an “innate value” that starts at conception.
-Mississippi legislators were trying to protect women and babies by putting limits on abortion, he said.

-“I absolutely disagree with the concept that it’s racist or about anything other than saving babies’ lives,” said Gipson, a Republican.
-“It’s about saving lives of the unborn and the lives and health of the mother, regardless of what color they are.”
+“It’s about saving lives of the unborn and the lives and health of the mother, regardless of what color they are,” said Gipson, a white Republican who is also a Baptist minister.

 To those who say that forcing women to have babies will subject them to hardships, Mississippi Attorney General Lynn Fitch, a white Republican, said it is “easier for working mothers to balance professional success and family life” than it was 49 years ago when Roe was decided.

-Note: EDITOR’S NOTE — This is an updated version of a story released earlier this year.